 They will be photographed by small James Bond-type cameras and given a sheet of paper to record their impressions of their experience upon exiting.
 When the gallery is full the audience will await for someone to leave before letting someone else in.

-Marina Abramovic at the Serpentine Gallery For an institution that has become famed for its marathons, it seems a fitting marriage of both place and work.
+For an institution that has become famed for its marathons, it seems a fitting marriage of both place and work.
 Yesterday the demonstration was limited to taking journalists by the hand and walking with them while commanding them to face the wall and “relax”.
 Something that unsurprisingly the international press found difficult to obey.
 Yet entering the empty space, leaving one’s possessions behind is a strangely liberating experience.

 Observing the lack of respect by my peers, I could be writing a much less positive report but being touched even in passing by Abramovíc I am forced to acknowledge the power of someone who has spent her entire life in the most ephemeral of the arts- performance.